Sugar Detox - Everything You Need to Know Before Detoxing From Sugar

 In the 1960s, everyone in the U.S. was eating bacon and eggs for breakfast.
-After being deemed as downright dangerous and the cause for heart disease for decades, new discoveries show that, in fact, sugar is more to blame for heart disease.
-The problem is that for decades, medical practitioners were telling patients to eat more cereals and breads, ditch the fat, and limit protein intake.
+After being deemed as downright dangerous and the cause of heart disease for decades, new discoveries show that, in fact, sugar is more to blame for heart disease.
+The problem is that for decades, medical practitioners were telling patients to eat more cereals and bread, ditch the fat, and limit protein intake.

 Replace Pasta and Bread with More Veggies and Legumes